 Knee effusions are also known as swollen knees or effusions of water on the knee.

-Consult a physician if your knee swelling lasts more than three days, gets worse, or causes you a lot of discomfort.
+Consult a physician if your knee swelling lasts more than three days, worsens, or causes many discomforts.

 Swelling in the knee joint can make it more difficult to move and perform basic tasks.